google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 **NOTE**: Most users of FuzzBench should simply [add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service.
 This document isn't needed for using the FuzzBench service.
-This document explains how to set up a Google Cloud project for running an experiment for the first time.
+This document explains how to set up a Google Cloud project for running an [experiment]({{ site.baseurl }}/reference/glossary/#Experiment) for the first time.
 We don't recommend running experiments on your own for most users.
-Validating FuzzBench results is a good reason to run an experiment on your own.
+Validating results from the FuzzBench service is a good reason to run an experiment on your own.

 Currently, FuzzBench requires Google Cloud to run experiments (though this may change, see